maxgowers/dejadejavu/README.md

 - 👋 Hi, I’m @dejadejavu
-- ⌨️ I code in Python
+- 📝 I code in Python & a little Java
 - 🌱 I’m interested in learning Java